DistributedSystemsGroup/zoe/README.rst

 -  Zoe clients: https://github.com/DistributedSystemsGroup/zoe-client
 -  Zoe scheduler: https://github.com/DistributedSystemsGroup/zoe-scheduler

-Zoe can use any Docker image, but we provide some for the pre-configured applications available in the web interface:
+Zoe can use any Docker image, but we provide some for the pre-configured applications available in the client (Spark and HDFS):

 -  Docker images: https://github.com/DistributedSystemsGroup/zoe-docker-images